microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaApplicationProxyApplication.md

 ```

 ## Description
-the Remove-EntraBetaApplicationProxyApplication cmdlet removes Application Proxy configurations from a specific application in Microsoft Entra ID, and can delete the application completely if specified.
+The Remove-EntraBetaApplicationProxyApplication cmdlet removes Application Proxy configurations from a specific application in Microsoft Entra ID, and can delete the application completely if specified.

 ## Examples